60-6/atlas/readme.md

 anything under the overwrite directories will be regenerated when running 'atlas g'.

 ex: '<save_directory>/atlas/supersede/@:.config/kitty/kitty.conf' overwrites '~/.config/kitty/kitty.conf'.

-you can put anything in supersede, even your entire home directory if you're a psychopath.

 if you've got questions or anything, discussions are there.